 IS Auxiliary Tables.

-KBC platform has very few constraints on the execution of tasks.
+The Keboola Connection platform has very few constraints on the execution of tasks.
 That means there is no one true way of doing things.
 Here we have outlined three possible logical approaches.
 Whether they are suitable for you or not is best determined by consulting your Maintainer or Partner.
 You may of course combine the approaches as well, or do things your own way.